the best domestic coffee machines & makers

 As is the pre-soaking of the coffee grounds- then it’s all to do with the temperature and to start opening up the aroma.

 Three important aspects to consider here.
-The temperature of the portafilter ( to make sure your water isn’t going from hot boiler to colder filter which will alter the temperature)
+The temperature of the portafilter for espresso machines ( to make sure your water isn’t going from hot boiler to colder filter which will alter the temperature)

 The right temperature of boiled water going all the way through the brewing process.
 Finally, the pre-heating of a nice cup to receive the espresso is the final element – who likes a cold espresso !